revatengshe/ODT2026-ProjectManagementTemplate/README.md

 `[Enter the title of your project]`

 ## 1.4 One-Line Pitch
-`A balance board that lets you control games like Fireboy and Watergirl with your body.`
+`A balance board that lets you control games like Fireboy and Watergirl using your feet.`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: